Carpenter meets Craven, but not as you’d hoped

 Halloween: H20 was originally set to be a sequel to 1995‘s Halloween: The Curse of Michael Myers that acknowledged the previous Jamie Lloyd instalments, which is why Williamson was tasked with writing Laurie back into a series she’d been comprehensively written out of.
 Halloween IV: The Return of Michael Myers had attributed the Strode character’s previous absence to a fatal car crash as Curtis looked to branch out in Hollywood and shed her scream queen stigma.
 Williamson would pivot by having Strode fake her own death in favour of life in the Witness Protection Programme, which made perfect sense until all references from previous sequels were culled entirely in favour of a bare bones story, meaning Halloween 4‘s car crash no longer existed in the world of Halloween: H20.
 If Laurie’s decision to fake her own death and adopt the name Keri Tate seemed just a little extreme, now you know why.

-The film’s most notable celebrity is international rap sensation LL Cool J, whose presence was enough to kill the film as a legitimate Halloween instalment.
+The film’s most notable celebrity is international rap sensation LL Cool J, whose presence was enough to kill the film as a legitimate series saviour in the eyes of this viewer.
 Again, this is no fault of the actor.
 In fact, his character Ronny, a comic relief security guard and aspiring erotic novelist, is arguably the most likeable character in the entire movie.
-Even his wife, who you never actually see but hear on the phone a few times, is a hoot, but LL Cool J vs Michael Myers is too much self-awareness for a film that expands on the original series narrative.
+Even his wife, who you never actually see but hear on the phone a few times, is a hoot, but LL Cool J vs Michael Myers is too much self-awareness for a film that sets out to expand on the original series narrative.
 The film even casts Curtis’ real-life mother and Psycho alumni Janet Lee.
-It’s great to see her back on the screen even in a token role, but her only purpose is to provide a series of unnecessary meta moments that further ape the Scream formula.
+It’s great to see her back on the screen, even in a token role, but her only purpose is to provide a series of unnecessary meta moments that further ape the Scream formula.
 I’m sure this is what audiences wanted at the time but it hasn’t aged well.
 At one point, John’s school chum Charlie (Adam Hann-Byrd) even quips, “20 years from now, you’re still gonna be living with her, probably running some weird motel, out in the middle of nowhere.”

 Laurie Strode: My brother killed my sister.